dynatrace-ace-services/easy-data-ingest/data-ingest/Readme.md

       curl -H "Authorization: Api-Token "$Api-Token"" -X POST -H "$Header" --data-ascii "$Metric" "$URL_DT"

-There are many entityid you can use like that for exemple :
+There are many entities you can use like that :

 - **entity list**